gonza593/STT465/logisticRegression.md

-## Bayesian Analysis of the Logistic Regression
+## Likelihood and Bayesian Analysis of the Logistic Regression

 Logistic regression is used to estimate the effects of a set of predictors (e.g., sex, age) on the success probability of a binary outcome (Yi).
 This is done